|

 OMEGANAUT

-Omeganaut is I SATELLITE's vintage recording studio consisting of primarily vintage analog
+Omeganaut is I SATELLITE's recording studio consisting of primarily vintage analog

 synths and drum machines from the 70's and early 80's.
 Eventually I'll be creating pages for every item with